cmp-202/ssh2shell/README.md

 1. The primary host (server1) is connected and all its commands completed.
 2. Server1.hosts array is checked for other hosts and the next host popped off the array.
 3. Server1 is stored for use later and server2's host object is loaded as the current host.
-4. A connection to server2 is made using its server parameters
+4. A connection to server2 is made using its server parameters via running the ssh command on the primary.
 5. Server2's commands are completed and server2.hosts array is checked for other hosts.
 6. With no hosts found the connection to server2 is closed triggering an end event (calling server2.onEnd function if defined).